rkitover/windows-dev-guide/README.md

 ```
 .
 Make sure `Run:` is changed from `Normal window` to `Minimized`.

-Once that is done, the last step is to install `virt-viewer` from
+Once that is done, the last step is to install `virt-viewer` from winget using
-Chocolatey and add the functions to your
+the id `RedHat.VirtViewer` and add the functions to your
 [`$profile`](#setting-up-powershell) for launching it for your VMs.

 I use these: